 Please visit our Parent Resources to learn about local support and advocacy groups for parents of children with autism for free.
 Our attorneys also drafted this free Advocacy Tool Kit for Autism Speaks.
 Woodsmall Law Group provides experienced, practical, and sophisticated legal representation for individuals with special needs.
 We advocate for educational and community access rights, and we collaborate with school districts, regional centers, and the courts to protect our clients.

 We serve special needs children and their parents in Los Angeles County, focusing on the San Gabriel Valley.
-Please call (626) 440-0028 to schedule a free, initial consultation, where we will go over your child’s needs in full.
+Please call (626) 440-0028 to schedule a free, initial consultation, where we will go over your child’s needs in full and answer your questions.
 We speak English, Mandarin, Cantonese, Polish, and Spanish.